 What is SHA?

-Developing History Leaders @SHA is the best professional development opportunity for leaders of history organizations of all types and sizes.
+Developing History Leaders @SHA (formerly the Seminar for Historical Administration) is the best professional development opportunity for leaders of history organizations of all types and sizes.
 Since 1959, it has provided history professionals the tools, ideas, and connections that allow them to become effective leaders and managers.
 Graduates hold executive positions at such prestigious institutions as the Banneker-Douglass Museum, Senator John Heinz History Center, The Henry Ford, Historic Alexandria, Minnesota Historical Society, National Underground Railroad Freedom Center, Nebraska Historical Society, Ohio History Connection, Pennsylvania Museum and Historical Commission, President Lincoln’s Cottage, and Thomas Jefferson’s Monticello.

 Developing History Leaders @SHA is an opportunity like no other.